Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-12-only-human.md

 "And what way would *that* be?"
 Kttrvk challenged him.

 The stranger looked around and stepped in a little closer.
 "I represent an organisation that wants to trial some new military hardware." he said.
-"Simulations and training runs are all well and good, but there is no substitute for the real thing, and the Hunter problem in this area will only claim more lives unless *something* is done...but they're too canny to come out and fight just anything.
-We need...well, we need to entice them into attacking something."
+"Simulations and training runs are all well and good, but there is no substitute for the real thing, and the Hunter problem in this area will only claim more lives unless *something* is done... but they're too canny to come out and fight just anything.
+We need... well, we need to entice them into attacking something."

 "That something being my freighter."